espressif/esp-idf/tools/esp_prov/README.md

 * `--sec2_salt_len <SRP6a Salt Length>` (Optional)
     - For specifying the optional `SRP6a` salt length to be used for generating protocomm endpoint security version 2 credentials
     - Ignored when other security versions are used and the ``--sec2_gen_cred` option is not set

+* `--reset` (Optional)
+    - Resets internal state machine of the device and clears provisioned credentials; to be used only in case of provisioning failures

+* `--reprov` (Optional)
+    - Resets internal state machine of the device and clears provisioned credentials; to be used only in case the device is to be provisioned again for new credentials after a previous successful provisioning

 * `--custom_data <some string>` (Optional)
     An information string can be sent to the `custom-data` endpoint during provisioning using this argument.